written by Matthew Henderson, Physical Therapist

 Following a cruciate ligament injury the knee tends to swell, restricting the knee range-of-motion.
 This exercise methodically and safely address this tightness and ROM restriction.

 Short Arc Quads

 This exercise targets the end range of knee extension strength.
 This range often weakens following a knee injury, leading to knee buckling and pain.

-Excessive swelling restricts knee range of motion, inhibits the knee musculature and slows the healing process.
-Icing correctly is extremely beneficial for reducing localized swelling and facilitating healing.
+Excessive swelling restricts knee range of motion, inhibits the knee musculature and slow the healing process.
+Icing quickly and methodically for short periods for the first 3-5 days following injury is extremely beneficial.